ibrahimyzc/Numerical-Analysis-Projects/Mixed Finite Element Methods for Flow/README.md

      - $\|u - u_h\|_{L^2(\Omega)}$
      - $\|\nabla \cdot (u - u_h)\|_{L^2(\Omega)}$
    - Run the code for four levels of refinement starting with $h = 1/10$.
    - In Case 3 and Case 4, use the computed solution with $h = 1/160$ as the true solution for error calculation.
-Discuss the results.

 2. **Plot Results**
    - Plot the computed pressure and velocity fields.
    - Plot the pressure error for $h = 1/40$.
-Comment on the distribution of the error.

 ## How to Run the Code